The honest version of Laravel vs Node.js

 Can I switch later if I pick wrong?

 Yes, but it is expensive.
-A year-two rewrite from Laravel to Node.js (or the other way) runs three to nine months and $50,000 to $200,000 depending on codebase size.
-The cost of picking wrong is less about being "stuck" and more about the opportunity cost of that rewrite.
-If you genuinely cannot decide, err toward the framework your most-senior engineer is fastest in.
+A year-two rewrite from Laravel to Node.js (or back) runs three to nine months and $50K to $200K depending on codebase size.
+The cost of picking wrong is less about being stuck and more about the opportunity cost of that rewrite.
+If you genuinely cannot decide, lean toward the framework your most senior engineer is fastest in.

 What about TypeScript?
 Does Node.js win because of types?

-TypeScript is excellent and I use it in every Node.js project.
-Laravel also has strong type support through PHP 8's type system and tools like PHPStan and Psalm.
+TypeScript is excellent and I use it on every Node.js project I run.
+Laravel has strong type support too, through PHP 8's type system and tools like PHPStan and Psalm.
 The developer experience is different but not meaningfully inferior.
-Types are not a tiebreaker in 2026; both frameworks handle them well.
+Types are not a tiebreaker in 2026; both communities handle them well.

 Laravel and Node.js are both legitimate, well-supported, and widely hired in 2026.
 The question is not which is better; it is which fits your product, your team, and your timeline.

-If you want a short second opinion on your specific case, get a quote in 60s with a paragraph about the product and the team and I will respond within 24 hours.
-If you want a fixed-price MVP build, I offer custom web applications starting at $3,499/mo, or websites from $2,000 for simpler brochure projects.
+If you want a short second opinion on your specific case, book a free strategy call with a paragraph about the product and team and I will reply within 24 hours.
+If you want a fixed-price MVP build, I run custom web applications starting at $3,499/mo, or websites from $2,000 for simpler brochure projects.
 Both include a 14-day money-back guarantee.

-For real builds, see GigEasy MVP delivery (Laravel + React, 3 weeks, Barclays/Bain Capital-backed) and Cuez API optimization (Laravel, 10x faster API, 3s to 300ms).
+For real builds I can speak to first-hand, see GigEasy MVP delivery (Laravel + React, 3 weeks, Barclays/Bain Capital-backed) and Cuez API optimization (Laravel, 10x faster API, 3 seconds to 300ms).
+On the Node.js side, bolttech payment integration (NestJS, 40+ providers, $1B+ unicorn) is the deepest example.
 Related reading: